 Can Children Overcome Developmental Delay?

 Although there is no cure for developmental delay, early intervention may help children overcome the challenges more effectively.
+The progress depends on the degree of delay and effectiveness of the interventions.
+In addition, management and treatment are slow and require parents’ persistence to continue therapy for months and years.

 Children with mild developmental delay and without any sign of physical problems may improve with the help of close monitoring and appropriate stimulation activities.